djagerif/comfort2mqtt/DOCS.md

 ## Disclaimer

 Not being a fulltime programmer, but rather just a tinkerer, I try and keep things working but changes to Comfort firmware and features might not always work with this Add-on.
-I will try and update this Add-on as time and skill allows.
+I will try and update this Add-on as time and skill allow.
 A full disclaimer of warranty is included in the Apache licence terms and conditions for use below.

 ## License